JimPaine/azure-terraform-lab/labs/1.1/README.md

 }
 ```

-The key things to notice here are we are using the "${}" syntax to reference other resources we have created, allowing us to re-use things like the name and location of the resource group without using variables or having to manually re-construct them each time like we do in ARM templates.
+The key things to notice here are we are using the "${}" syntax to reference other resources we have created, allowing us to re-use items such as the name and location of the resource group without using variables or having to manually re-construct them each time just as we do in ARM templates.

 Now run: